Screenhance

 Is Screenhance Studio free?

 Yes, it is free to start.
 You can record, add zooms and frames, and export without paying.
 Free exports carry a small Screenhance watermark.
-To remove it, a $6 Week Pass covers a single launch and $8 per month Pro covers ongoing work.
+Removing it from video takes Pro at $12 per month or $99 per year; the $6 Launch Pass removes it from image exports only (10 over 7 days), which covers the screenshots and mockups around a launch while the video itself stays watermarked.
 There is no separate charge for Studio: it is the same tool that also makes your App Store screenshots, device mockups, and OG images, so one plan covers every launch visual.

 Can I use it for the rest of my launch visuals too?